SallyMcGrath/syllabus/docs/js-core-1/week-3/lesson.md

 ### Exercise - extra credit (10 minutes)

-Working as a group - use the [MDN documentation on arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#Instance_methods) to see if you can find what methods might be useful to achieving the above examples.
+Working as a group, consider each task on the list above.
+Look through the [MDN documentation on arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#Instance_methods) and find a **method** to complete each task on the list.

 ## Array methods